cds-snc/track-web/docs/google-analytics.md

 ## CSV Download

 There are two events for CSV downloads: full CSV & specific domain CSV.
-This are categorized under "Download" actions.
+These are categorized under "Download" actions.

 ## Filtering by Organization